qidizhai/flappy-monkey/README.md

 2. Check the scores

 In addition, this project includes:
-1. An About modal describing the background and rules of the game
+1. An instruction describes rules of the game
 2. A production README
 3. Links to the github, Live demo, LinkedIn